The Troubles in Ulster (1920–1922): Statistics

 Between 1920–1922, within Northern Ireland, 557 people were killed: 303 Catholics, 172 Protestants and 82 police and British Army personnel.
 A number of IRA volunteers were also killed.
 Belfast suffered the most casualties, as 455 people there were killed: 267 Catholics, 151 Protestants and 37 members of the security forces.
 The city had a higher per-capita death rate than any other part of Ireland during the Irish revolutionary period, with 40% of all conflict-related deaths.

 Almost 1,000 homes and businesses in Belfast were destroyed, about 80% of them Catholic and 20% Protestant.
 More than 10,000 people became refugees, most of them Catholics who generally fled to other parts of Ireland.
+Hundreds of refugees were transported to Dublin on special trains where many were housed in buildings closely associated with Unionism in Ireland.
+The Kildare Street Club and the Masonic Order Grand Lodge of Ireland in Molesworth Street, Dublin were commandeered by the IRA.
 About 8,000 Catholics and 2,000 Protestants were forced to move within Belfast alone.
 An estimated 8,000–10,000 workers, mostly Catholics, were expelled from their jobs.

 Catholic relief organizations estimated that 8,700 to 11,000 Catholics had lost their jobs, that up to 23,000 Catholics had been forced from their homes and about 500 Catholic-owned businesses had been destroyed between July 1920 and July 1922.

 Outside of Belfast, at least 104 people were killed: 61 civilians (45 Catholics and 15 Protestants) and 45 policemen/soldiers.

 While both communities suffered sectarian and politically-motivated violence during this time, Catholics were disproportionately affected.
 Catholics made up less than one-quarter of Belfast's population but almost two-thirds of the victims.

-Defining the violence
+Defining pogrom

-At the time, many Irish Catholics in Belfast felt that the Loyalist violence, and the violent expulsion of thousands of Catholics from mixed neighborhoods and workplaces, was akin to a pogrom or ethnic cleansing against them.
-Catholics were a minority in Belfast; they were about a quarter of the population but made up about two-thirds of those killed, suffered 80% of the property destruction and made up 80% of refugees.
-Irish nationalists at the time generally referred to the violence as a "pogrom".
+At the time, many Irish Catholics in Belfast felt that the Loyalist violence, and the violent expulsion of thousands of Catholics from mixed neighborhoods and workplaces, was akin to a pogrom or ethnic cleansing being waged against them.
 The American Commission on Conditions in Ireland's Interim Report 1921 stated "These riots between Protestants and Catholics in which Protestants were the aggressors partook of the character of Russian pogroms against the Jews".
 In one author's opinion, "The Catholic population had been beaten into submission".
+Nationalist newspapers likewise decried the violence as a pogrom.

 Characterizing the violence as "pogroms" and "ethnic cleansing" has been fiercely debated by historians.
-Historians have argued that the term "pogrom" is not appropriate given the reciprocity of violence between the communities.
+Historians have argued that although the term "pogrom" could be used to describe the large-scale assaults on Catholics (June 1920), but the resultant counterattacks produced a situation similar to a civil war.
 In the context of the Belfast shipyard clearances, the use of the word "pogrom" does not strictly conform to dictionary definitions, which typically refers to pogroms against Jews in eastern Europe.
 Intimidation and retaliation attacks were carried out by both communities, with about third of those killed and over 20% of refugees being Protestant.